Simplifying Deep Temporal Difference Learning: Conclusion

 \section{Conclusion}

-We have presented the first rigorous analysis explaining the stabilising properties of LayerNorm and $\ell_2$ regularisation in TD methods.
-These results allowed us to develop PQN, a simple, stable and efficient regularised $Q$-learning algorithm without the need for target networks or a replay buffer.
-PQN exploits vectorised computation to achieve excellent performance across an extensive empirical evaluation with a significant boost in computational efficiency.
-By saving the memory occupied by the replay buffer, PQN paves the way for a generation of powerful but stable algorithms that exploit end-to-end GPU vectorised deep RL.
+We have presented the first rigorous analysis explaining the stabilising properties of LayerNorm and $\ell^2$ regularisation in TD methods.
+These results allowed us to develop PQN, a simple, stable and efficient regularised $Q$-learning algorithm without the need for target networks or a large replay buffer.
+PQN exploits vectorised computation to achieve excellent performance across an extensive empirical evaluation with a significant boost in computational efficiency and without sacrificing sample efficiency.
+PQN offers a simple pipeline that is easy to implement and out-of-the-box compatible with key elements in RL, such as $\lambda$-returns and RNNs, which are otherwise difficult to use in current $Q$-Learning implementations.
+Additionally, it provides a valuable baseline for multi-agent systems.
+By saving the memory occupied by large replay buffers, PQN paves the way for a generation of powerful but stable algorithms that exploit end-to-end GPU vectorised deep RL.